 Here are key steps to finding and capitalizing on the LinkedIn Profiles of your job-hunting competition:

-For best results, add the zip code of the area you're targeting, as this will show you how employers will look for local candidates.
-Check the "Relationship: All" box (or select all the options LinkedIn makes available) to include all contacts, no matter their relationship to you.
+For best results, add the Zip Code of the area you're targeting in the Locations field, as this will show you how employers will look for local candidates.
+Select all the other options LinkedIn makes available, like the different levels of Connections, to include all contacts, no matter their relationship to you.

 After looking over the list of candidates from your search, delve into some of the top Profiles to see how they are constructed in comparison to yours.